zhewengao/MiniGPT/README.md

 # MiniGPT

 This is a course project on Machine Learning, a Bayesian Perspective in TU Delft EE Signal & Systems.
-The code is heavily referred from https://github.com/karpathy, and is permitted by the author to use in public.
+The code is heavily referred from https://github.com/karpathy, and some code pieces are permitted by the author to be used in public.

 ** Dataset: English text: "Tiny_Shakespeare" around 1M characters.
           and "goods_zh" contains 13M comments on online shopping products.

-Fine-Tuning file containes the code used to fine-tune the pre-trained model.
+The fine-tuning file contains the code used to fine-tune the pre-trained model.

-Generated texts and images contains everythins used in the project.
+Generated texts and images contain everything used in the project.

 MiniGPT + Bigram file contains the code and description for both models.

-Tokenizer file contains regex and basic tokenizer pre-defined to use.
+The tokenizer file contains regex and a basic tokenizer pre-defined to use.

 # Project Description: